pgj/couchdb-k6/mango/validation/README.md

 node_ports="25984 35984"
 ```

-Here the `ports` tells on which port the setup coordinator node could
+Here the `port` tells on which port the node for the first version
-be found, and `node_ports` gives information about the ports for the
+could be found, and `node_ports` gives information about the ports for
-rest of the nodes.
-Currently, it is assumed that all the nodes are
+the rest of the nodes for the second version.
+Currently, it is
-run on the same host.
+assumed that all the nodes are run on the same host.

 ## Result Comparison